+- Employees may download a rogue app onto a company smartphone or computer, or access sensitive material on a device that is already compromised.
 The prevalence of smartphones means that even if your company doesn’t have devices where employees might install things, they become part of your attack surface the moment an employee checks his or her work email on a personal device.

+- A malicious developer may impersonate your brand to lend an app legitimacy.
 While we commonly see this in the banking industry, any brand which uses apps may fall prey to malicious look-alikes.

 The independent actions of individuals inside your organization also create vulnerabilities.
 A growing area of the modern digital footprint involves the rise of Shadow IT.
 This is defined as the creation or use of digital assets outside the purview of your company’s IT security staff.
-In other words, it’s the pieces of your digital footprint you don’t know about which create the attack surface here.
+In other words, it’s the pieces of you digital footprint you don’t know about which create the attack surface here.

 Shadow IT takes many forms from microsites and subdomains to social media profiles and subscriptions to cloud-based services.
 When neglected or poorly constructed, it has the potential to become a significant vulnerability in your digital environment.
 For example, a piece of software that is installed may have security flaws.

 On its own, shadow IT is not malicious.
 Rather, its presence indicates that your company’s internal tech needs are not being met.
 Shadow IT may develop when: